3a4oT/Texture/Sources/TextureIGListKitExtensions/README.md

 - Sets `collectionNode.dataSource` and `collectionNode.delegate` to the bridge
 - Sets `adapter.collectionView` when the node loads (handles both loaded and unloaded states)
 - Can only be called **once** per adapter (enforced with `assertionFailure`)

+### 3. `SupplementaryViewSourceMethods` (public)
+Helper methods for supplementary views (headers/footers):

+**`viewForSupplementaryElement(ofKind:at:sectionController:)`**
+- Dequeues `_ASCollectionReusableView` (AsyncDisplayKit's internal wrapper class) via IGListKit's collection context
+- Returns a `UICollectionReusableView` that wraps an `ASCellNode`
+- Equivalent to `ASIGListSupplementaryViewSourceMethods.viewForSupplementaryElementOfKind:atIndex:sectionController:` from Objective-C

+**`sizeForSupplementaryView(ofKind:at:)`**
+- Always returns `CGSize.zero` (AsyncDisplayKit handles sizing via `ASSizeRange`)
+- Equivalent to `ASIGListSupplementaryViewSourceMethods.sizeForSupplementaryViewOfKind:atIndex:` from Objective-C
+- The Objective-C version triggers an assertion if called; we document it should not be called

+These methods provide Swift access to functionality that is unavailable from Objective-C classes wrapped in `#if AS_IG_LIST_KIT` directives when using SPM

 This replicates the behavior of `-[IGListAdapter setASDKCollectionNode:]` from the Objective-C implementation.